pwelagedara/django_nba_starter/README.md

 #### Using virtual environments( recommended)

 Note that you need to have `virtualenv` installed on your machine in addition to the aforementioned dependencies.
 If you do not have it on your machine please follow the instructions [here][venv] to install it.

-Clone the project and `cd` into the project directory.
+**Step 1:** Clone the project and `cd` into the project directory.
 ```shell
 git clone https://github.com/pwelagedara/django_nba_starter
 cd django_nba_starter
 ```

-Create the virtual environment, activate virtual environment and install the dependencies.
+**Step 2:** Create the virtual environment, activate virtual environment and install the dependencies.
 ```shell
 python -m venv venv
 source ./venv/bin/activate
 pip install -r requirements.txt
 ```

-Run the project.
+**Step 3:** Run the project.
 Optionally you can load a new dataset.
 ```shell
 python manage.py runserver